joecrase/MATH435_Spring2020/README.md

 ## List of broken functions (no fixes)
 - ?Roots shows no documentation, despite the rest of the library functioning
 - ?ODE shows no documentation, despite the rest of the library functioning
+	- This is due to ODE being in maintanance mode.
+Essentially deprecated in favor of DifferentialEquations.jl and its ODE solvers OrdrinaryDiffEq.jl
 ## Slightly different behaivors
 - Overall, the results from custom function will show more decimal numbers then previously by default